buesche87/infinitv/README.md

 This is a hobby project to expand my basic knowledge of CSS.
 Therefore, it does not claim to be complete or bug-free.
 Ideas and problems will be addressed when free time allows.

+*There are limitations when using jellyfin media player.
+The chromium version shipped with qt-webengine5 is too old for some rules*

+---

 Add the following to your custom branding:

 ```css